CarbonChess/CarbonSite/readme.md

 ![Pieces](assets/chesspieces.svg)

-CarbonChess is a versatile singleplayer chess client.
+CarbonChess is a versatile singleplayer chess client currently in Beta.

 Play legitimately or turn rules off to play as you want!